-In the distributed setting, generating a synchronized model is vital.
-For implementing the online versions of the machine learning algorithms, we adopted strategies specific to each framework.
-In Apache Flink, the reduce function handles synchronization of the models.
-This is the only possible way to get an approximation to the all-reduce model as Apache Flink does not support an all-reduce-equivalent communication for synchronizing models globally.
-For Apache Spark, the reduce function and RDD broadcast performed the synchronization.
-With Apache Storm, all-grouping was used, while the Twister2-HPC model employed MPI-AllReduce collective communication.
+In the distributed setting, generating a synchronized model for all parallel processes is vital.
+In implementing the online versions of algorithms, we adopted the strategies specific for each framework.
+In Apache Flink, the reduce function is used for synchronizing the models.
+This is the only possible way to do a similar operation to all-reduce in Apache Flink.
+Apache Flink doesn't support an all-reduce like communication for synchronizing models globally.
+In Apache Spark, reduce function and RDD broadcast is used to synchronize the model.
+In Apache Storm, all-grouping is used to generate a synchronized model.
+Twister2-HPC model uses MPI-AllReduce collective communication to synchronize the models.
 Twister2-Dataflow model uses a variation of all-reduce communication with a tree-like communication model.
-The model synchronization is thus carried out in Twister2.
+The global model synchronization is thus carried out in Twister2.